Mercedes de la Garza: Memberships

 She is a member of the Mexican Society of Anthropology, the Association of Latin American and Caribbean Historians, the Mexican Society of the History and Philosophy of Medicine, the Spanish Society of Maya Studies, the Mexican Society for the History of Religions, the Mexican Society of Bibliophiles, and the European Society of Culture.
-She was a founding member of the International Society for Human Values 'Eric Fromm, Salvador Zubirán'.
+She was a founding member of the International Society for Human Values.

 Since 1997, she has been a member of the Mexican Academy of Sciences.

 She entered the Mexican Academy of History in 2005, as chair member number 6.
 The response of her acceptance speech was given by Miguel León-Portilla.
 She became an emeritus member in 2022.

 Awards and Recognitions

 Since 1984, she has been a member of the National System of Researchers (SNI), Level III, and in 1999, she was awarded the title of emeritus Researcher.

 In 2017 she was awarded the National Prize for Arts and Sciences, the highest recognition awarded by the Mexican Government, in the History, Social Sciences, and Philosophy category.

 In 2017 her alma mater the National Autonomous University of Mexico awarded her with an honorary doctoral degree in recognition of his contributions to academia.

 She was also awarded the Jean Racine Medal from the French Alliance of Mexico in 1966, the Gabino Barreda Medal from UNAM in 1983 and the National University Award for Teaching in Humanities from UNAM in 1995.